-Business Class Tickets & Airfares to Florence
+Get Business Class Tickets to Florence with Fare Buzz

 The city of Florence which is called Firenze in Italian is one of the most beautiful cities in the world.
 This capital city of Italy’s Tuscany region is a favorite with tourists so much so Florence is sometimes referred to as a ‘tourist trap’ as Florentines have over the years tried to extract the most out of their rich renaissance legacy.
 Florence lies on the River Arno and this city which is considered to be the birthplace of the Italian Renaissance was once the playground of some of the greatest creative minds like Michelangelo, Boticelli and Leonardo da Vinci.
 Such is the physical beauty of Florence that the entire city which is littered with scenic piazzas, palaces academies, parks, gardens, churches, monasteries, museums, art galleries and ateliers was declared a UNESCO world heritage site in 1982.

 If you have always had the desire to see this jewel of the renaissance, then perhaps you should consider making a trip to Florence and the rest of Tuscany, however your journey to Florence from a US city is likely to be an indirect one for Florence is served by a small airport (the Amerigo Vespucci Airport) which is equipped only with a single runway.
 This airport is one of the two main airports that serve the Tuscany region, the other being the Galileo Galilei Airport in Pisa.
 So it is likely that your flight from the US will have stopover in a city in Europe before offering you a connection on to Florence.
 This journey is likely to then be considered ‘long haul’ for which business air travel is definitely recommended.